-Diagnostic tools that are better able to distinguish between hepatocellular carcinoma subtypes would aid in earlier detection and could lead to more personalized therapies.
+Diagnostic tools that are better able to distinguish between hepatocellular carcinoma subtypes would aid in detection and could lead to more personalized therapies for early-stage liver cancer.
 This approach is already being used for breast and other cancers, and Mehta thinks it could work for liver cancer as well.

 In the current study, he and his team, which had previously studied sugar structures in hepatocellular carcinoma tumors, tried to find a way to correlate specific sugar structures to specific hepatocellular carcinoma tumor subtypes.

 Around 60% of proteins in the human body contain sugars.
 These specific sugars, N-glycans, change in a cancerous environment.
 For example, imagine you are deciding which outfit to wear based on the temperature outside.
 In normal tissue, the proteins are “decorated” with specific sugars, like a thick coat for winter weather.
 In a tumor, regardless of the environment, the proteins are decorated with sugars at random, e.g., a thick coat and a beanie for summer weather.
 Mehta and his lab used these specific “outfits” to distinguish the three genetic subtypes of hepatocellular carcinoma.

 “This is the first piece of evidence to show that the genetic subtypes of cancers affect the sugar profile you will see,” says Andrew DelaCourt, a PhD candidate in the Mehta laboratory and lead author on the article.